DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   radosgw_keystone: True           # Integrate radosgw with keystone authentication, disable if using swift.
   radosgw_port: 8080               # The default port where radosgw listens, change it if swift is used.

 Keystone
 --------

 Keystone is the central authentication service in OpenStack.
 UUID and Fernet tokens are implemented in this installer.
-Experimental support for OpenID-connect federation is also provided.
+Support for OpenID-connect federation is also provided.

 For a multi-region setup, the installation can be skipped with an empty inventory for the 'keystone' group.
 In this case, the keystone_xxx_address settings (see below) should point to the central keystone instance.